rhodyprog4ds/BrownFall25/portfolio/extensions.md

 ## Learn a new model

-Repeat what you did in 7, 8, or 9, with a different model.
+Repeat what you did in 5 with a different model.

 ## Interview Style Critique